College & Careers Workshops

 Art and Design

-See how advanced 3D software is being used to design the latest Games, Movies, Visualizations, and Interactive Experiences.
-Faculty will demonstrate how a project is designed from the sketch to the final game environment, and show you how you can launch your career in a variety of emerging industries.
+See how advanced 3D software is being used to design the latest games, movies, visualizations and interactive experiences.
+Faculty will demonstrate how a project is designed from sketches to the final game environment, and show you how you can launch your career in a variety of emerging industries.
 Get access to 3D models that you can use to start your portfolio.
-Students will need to download Blender and Unreal.
-Faculty will provide a sample scene before the sessions.

 Sessions Offered: